Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 The following known limitations exist in the current implementation.

 {{< alert title="Note" color="primary" >}}
 The usage report is based on the transactions the Traceability Agent monitors.
-If the transactions are not provided by the Gateway, the usage report will be inaccurate.
+If the transactions are not provided by the gateway, the usage report will be inaccurate.
 {{< /alert >}}

 ### Axway API Gateway

-In the case of high demand, Axway recommends turning off the trace event logging of the Gateway.
+In the case of high demand, Axway recommends turning off the trace event logging of the gateway.
 In this situation, the Traceability Agent will not be able to monitor the transactions or report the corresponding traffic.

 ### AWS API Gateway